kannan-ak/Today-I-Learnt/README.md

 # Today-I-Learnt
 ---
+##### 5-July-2022

+- How to effectively search through ELK or any unstructured logs by using columns and fields
+- Created post mortem for a production incident (3 hours)

+---
 ##### 4-July-2022

 - Learned how to create dashboards in datadog with template variables, guage metric calculation, filter the tags etc.,